roehrt/maffe/README.md

 # maffe

-`maffe` is an exact and heuristic solver for maximum agreement forest for two or more rooted phylogenetic trees.
+`maffe` is an exact and heuristic solver for maximum agreement forest for two or more rooted bifurcating phylogenetic trees.
+It won the first place in all three tracks (Exact, Heuristic, Lower Bound) of the [PACE challenge 2026](https://pacechallenge.org/2026/).

+**Acknowledgements** The implementation was assisted by OpenAI’s Codex with GPT 5.4 and GPT 5.5.
+We extensively tested the solver with fuzzing and [STRIDE instances](https://pace2026.imada.sdu.dk/) and take responsibility for its correctness.

 ## Dependencies